igemsoftware2020/Rochester/README.md

 ## Hardware
 ### LFA imaging station Light
-Code to for the LFA imaging station, controlling an LED using a potentiometer
+Arduino code to for the LFA imaging station, controlling an LED using a potentiometer

 ### Centrifuge control
-Code to control the centrifuge's speed using a keypad
+Arduino code to control the centrifuge's speed using a keypad with the connection to the ESC controller and LCD screen